shivam0915/My-final-use-case/README.md

 Add entry to run every minute:
 * * * * * /home/ec2-user/docker_metrics.sh

+Some validatios steps:
+1. Check crond is start and enable if not: systemctl start crond systemctl enable crond systemctl status crond

 ## 📊 Metrics in CloudWatch

 CloudWatch will display both **host-level** and **container-level** metrics once the agent and script are running correctly.